 Aluminum, on the other hand, is less expensive than steel and is very lightweight.
 Aluminum will also last longer than steel and require less maintenance.

 Titanium frames are considered ‘forever frames’ because they’re not only lightweight, but they’re much more durable than any other frame material.

-Lastly, carbon fiber is the lightest of all the frames, and due to their low density, it absorbs road vibration and creates a more comfortable ride as a whole.
+Lastly, carbon fiber is the lightest of all the frames, and due to its low density, it absorbs road vibration and creates a more comfortable ride as a whole.

 When purchasing a bike, make sure the seat is both wide and padded, as well as has spring action.
 These factors will lead to a comfortable ride, which is very important in a cruiser because the goal is to spend a lot of time on it.